John F. Kennedy Presidential Library and Museum: Dedication

-The official dedication was held on October 20, 1979.
+The dedication was held on October 20, 1979.
 Outside the building on the green, on a blue-carpeted stage with a bank of yellow chrysanthemums sat the Kennedy family and those close to them.
 Among many others, President Jimmy Carter was in their company.
-The ceremony began with President Kennedy's daughter, Caroline Kennedy, introducing her brother, John F. Kennedy Jr., who read from the Stephen Spender poem, I Think Continually of Those Who Were Truly Great.
+The ceremony began with President Kennedy's daughter, Caroline Kennedy, introducing her brother, John F. Kennedy Jr., who read from the Stephen Spender poem, "I Think Continually of Those Who Were Truly Great".

 President Carter said of John F. Kennedy that he embodied "the ideals of a generation as few public figures have ever done in the history of the earth."
 He spoke of openly weeping upon hearing about the death of Kennedy, something that he had not done since his own father died, ten years before.
 Afterwards, he accepted the library "on behalf of the American people" and the National Archives and Records Administration.

 Senator Edward M. Kennedy, said of his brother's life, that it "was a voyage of discovery, a quest for excellence that inspired universal trust and faith.
 In that brief unfinished journey, he made us believe once more in the great historic purpose of this land.
 He filled America with pride and made the nation young again."

 Critics generally liked the finished building, but the architect himself was unsatisfied.
 The years of conflict and compromise had changed the nature of the design, and Pei felt that the final result lacked its original passion.
-"I wanted to give something very special to the memory of President Kennedy," he said in 2000.
+"I wanted to give something very special to the memory of President Kennedy", he said in 2000.
 "It could and should have been a great project."
 Perhaps the most important consequence of the Kennedy project for Pei was his elevation in the public's consciousness as an architect of note.
 Pei considered the John F. Kennedy Library "the most important commission in my life."

+Temporary closure

+During the federal mass layoffs, the library was closed until further notice on February 18, 2025, at approximately 2:00 PM.
+The reason given was "Due to an executive order".
+The library reopened the next day with free admission.